 Many system administrators do not fully employ the tools that are included with Windows NT and may therefore purchase third-party security software to enhance their suite of tools.
 Windows NT does include some tools that can alert the system administrator of malicious activity.
-The following is a list of ways you can use NT's included resources to protect your network from malicious damage:1.
-Apply System Policies.
-This can limit what users are allowed to do locally on the workstation as well as over the Network.
-You do this through the System Policy Editor.
-Using the System Policy Editor, you can:
+The following is a list of ways you can use NT's included resources to protect your network from malicious damage:

 * Limit browsing of the network so a malicious user will not be able to view any shared resources.